EN

 3.1 Mental health services in the public sector

-Treatments for mental health issues are mostly provided by the public sector, but the level of service provision falls short of need.
+reatments for mental health issues are provided by the public sectors but the level of service provision falls short of need.
 People should be aware of waiting times, which can be very long in the public sector.
+According to a research conducted by Hong Kong Free Press, the waiting time goes from 18, up to 65 weeks for 75% of patients attempting to book an appointment with a psychiatrist from a public hospital.

 To access public healthcare, you can visit a general outpatient clinic (GOPC), A&E or family doctor to request a referral (valid for 3 months), with which you can be referred to psychiatric services in the public sector.
 Here is a list of available public psychiatric day hospitals and public psychiatric outpatient clinics under psychiatry.